Participate and help make housing better

 Get involved in managing your own estate

-Joining a Tenant Management Organisation will let you take part in managing your estate/block.
+Joining a tenant management organisation (TMO) will let you take part in managing your estate/block.

 Standards for involving residents